 As a non-member, here are examples of SAG-AFTRA perks I’m not entitled to:

 - I cannot run for SAG-AFTRA office (President, Secretary, etc.).

 - I will never be nominated for a SAG award.

 - I cannot attend union meetings or vote in union matters.

 - I do not receive union schwag such as DVD screeners, etc.

-Fi-core non-members are eligible for SAG-AFTRA health and pension benefits just like union members, so long as they’ve earned at least $17,000 in union jobs during a calendar quarter, as of this date.
+Fi-core non-members are eligible for SAG-AFTRA health and pension benefits just like union members, so long as they’ve met whatever gross earning minimums SAG-AFTRA requires within a calendar quarter.

 As a fi-core non-member I’m paid union broadcast residuals, as residuals are part of the union’s contract rates.

 Personally, I only accept non-union jobs that offer union comparable rates because I’m then giving my time to a non-union job when I could have been available to accept union work (which goes towards my health and pension eligibility).
 The non-union job then has the burden of having to make itself monetarily worth my while.
 Since there is no non-union standardized rate sheet to point to, it’s up to the agent or the talent to set the boundary on an acceptable fee.
 The only kind of non-union job I will not do is a commercial that holds a conflict for a kind of product or service.
 These non-union commercials generally offer a “buyout,” a fee to make up for the year or two, or however long, the actor will not be permitted to audition for or work on commercials for similar products or services.
 The buyouts offered never make up for the potentially lost annual earnings, not even close.
 A non-union commercial buyout would benefit a non-union actor, but not a fi-core actor who is also participating in the union market.